Post

 That’s the whole rule.
 Everything in this post is what it takes to make that rule cheap to follow.

-If you’ve worked on a codebase that didn’t follow this rule, you know the texture of the pain: someone added an import openai to a route handler nine months ago because it was easy; a year later, switching to a different provider means grepping for openai across 40 files, untangling differences in parameter names, and discovering you’ve subtly relied on OpenAI-specific behavior in three places.
+If you’ve worked on a codebase that didn’t follow this rule, you know the texture of the pain.
+Someone added an import openai to a route handler nine months ago because it was easy; a year later, switching to a different provider means grepping for openai across 40 files, untangling differences in parameter names, and discovering you’ve subtly relied on OpenAI-specific behavior in three places.
 The fix takes a week.
-The damage isn’t the week — it’s the next time you want to swap something, when you already know the cost up front and don’t bother.
+And the real damage isn’t the week — it’s the next time you want to swap something, when you already know the cost up front and don’t bother.

 What “Provider Abstraction” Actually Means